meadovian/prompts-mdj/README.md

 # prompts-mdj
 More MidJourney prompts

-Organized by subject / location / time / style
+Organized and named by subject / location / time / style